How to Buy An Investment Property in New York City

 They’ll likely be able to tell you who’ll be renting, vacancy rates, and all about the resale market.

-Let them know what your goals are, i.e., if you plan to fix it up and sell it or rent it over a long period.
+Let them know your goals, i.e., if you plan to fix it up and sell it or rent it over a long period.

 Ask fellow investors if they can recommend a realtor.

-You want this person to be as well-connected as possible: a realtor who’s especially well-versed in the investment community may even be able to find you plenty of off-market properties.
+You want this person to be as well-connected as possible: a realtor who’s incredibly well-versed in the investment community may even be able to find you plenty of off-market properties.

-If you’re looking to try out being a landlord, renting out your own home on Airbnb (if it’s legal) may be a good way to get your feet wet.
+If you’re looking to try out being a landlord, renting out your own home on Airbnb (if it’s legal) may be an excellent way to get your feet wet.

 When in doubt, start small.